WorkflowsOnRails/aasm_progressable/README.md

 Custom Rendering
 ---------------------

 The default template for `aasm_progressable` can be customized to suit your needs.
-Run `rails g aasm_progressable:views` to copy the default template to app/views/aasm\_progressable/states/\_list.html.erb, and then customize it to your needs.
+Run `rails g aasm_progressable:views` to copy the default template to app/views/aasm\_progressable/states/\_list.html.erb, and edit it as needed.

 If you need additional template variables, you can pass local variables to the invocation of `render_state_indicator`.
 For instance, you can do the following to make the model instance available in a local variable:
 ```erb